 Backpacking in Norway: The Ultimate Guide From A Super Cheap Foreigner Living in Norway

 As a foreigner, living in Norway for almost 4 years now, I can’t help but admire how beautiful Norway is.
 We started as foreign language students with the hopes of landing a job.
 Fast track the story, we landed regular jobs after a few months to renew our stay and everything went smoothly from there.(Perhaps not going to write this article if we were sent back home.LOL) But I can tell you, I was “backpacking in Norway” the first few months.
-I’m going to show you everything you need to know when you travel to Norway on a budget.
+I’m going to show you everything you need to know travel to Norway on a budget.

 Life in Norway for a foreigner is all about learning the Norwegian language to integrate and to find a job.